trafero/tstack/docs/treg.md

 A JSON request of the following required values:

 * RegistrationKey - Authentication key (see regkey command line option)
-* DeviceType - Short string description of the device, so that common devices can be grouped together

 ### Response